 This guide will give a full walk-through of how to set up a Supermetrics data source to start transferring data into BigQuery.
-This example will show Facebook Ads as the data source, but the same steps can be used for other sources Supermetrics supports.
+This example uses Facebook Ads as the data source, but the same steps can be used for other data sources that Supermetrics supports.

-These written instructions assume you have already enrolled the data source and added it to your BigQuery project.
-If you have not done this yet, see First Steps (Getting Supermetrics Into Your BigQuery Project).
+The written instructions assume you have already enrolled the data source and added it to your BigQuery project.
+If you haven't done this yet, see First Steps: Getting Supermetrics into your BigQuery project.

-- If you did not yet enroll a data source for your project, see First Steps (Getting Supermetrics Into Your BigQuery Project) for how to set this up.
+- If you haven't yet enrolled a Supermetrics data source for your project, see the guide First Steps: Getting Supermetrics into your BigQuery project.

-- Set up your Scheduling options for when the transfer will run:
+5. Set up your Scheduling options for when the transfer will run.

 - Select Start now to have the initial transfer start immediately after the configuration is saved.